Category Archives: Natural Remedies & Homeopathy

 NATURAL INDIGESTION RELIEF

-Homeopathy for Indigestion
+Homeopathy Remedies for Indigestion

 Carbo-veg gives relief from bloating with lots of offensive gas, which is sometimes released by drinking carbonated drinks.